Menu

 What is the maximum loan-to-value (LTV) for RIO mortgages?

-Are there any early repayment charges associated with RIO mortgages?
+Are there any early repayment charges associated with RIO mortgages from 1st UK Mortgages?

-Yes, some RIO mortgages in 2025 come with early repayment charges ranging from 2 years to 5 years.
+Yes, some, but not many, RIO mortgages in 2026 come with early repayment charges ranging from 2 years to 5 years.

 Some of the best providers that offer retirement interest-only mortgage products include Halifax, Leeds Building Society, and Santander.